 Charged with Cocaine Possession in Wisconsin

 When you’re charged with cocaine possession in Wisconsin, the consequences can be severe.
 Cocaine is a Schedule II Controlled Substance under the Wisconsin Controlled Substances Act.
-Schedule II substances are defined by the state as having high potential for abuse which may lead to severe psychological or physical dependence.
+Schedule II substances are defined by the state as having a high potential for abuse, which may lead to severe psychological or physical dependence.

-- 1st offense cocaine possession in Wisconsin – a misdemeanor carrying a maximum penalty of 1 year in jail and a fine of up to $5,000.
-This may also include suspension of driving privileges for up to 5 years with additional surcharges of up to $2,500.
+- 1st offense cocaine possession in Wisconsin – A misdemeanor carrying a maximum penalty of 1 year in jail and a fine of up to $5,000.
+This may also include suspension of driving privileges for up to 5 years and additional surcharges of up to $2,500.

 - Cocaine possession within 1,000 feet of a school or certain protected buildings – Mandatory sentence of 100 hours of community service.

 |Fine||and/or up to $5000|

 |Subsequent Offenses||Class I Felony|

 You are only a criminal if you are convicted™

 Fines & Penalties for Cocaine Possession with Drug Paraphernalia or Cocaine Possession with a Firearm